The Amorous Adventures of Moll Flanders: Summary

 In 18th century England, an orphan, Moll Flanders, grows up to become a servant for the town's mayor, who has two grown sons.
-Moll both seduces and is seduced by the eldest son before being abandoned by him and marrying the younger son, a drunken fool who dies, making her a young widow.
+Moll both seduces and is seduced by, the eldest son before being abandoned by him and marrying the younger son, a drunken fool who dies, making her a young widow.

 Moll is employed by Lady Blystone to be a servant.
 She meets a bandit, Jemmy, who mistakes her for the lady of the house and begins to woo her, pretending to be a sea captain.
 Moll rebuffs the advances of the actual Mrs. Blystone's husband, only to be sacked from her job when they are spotted together.

-A banker marries Moll but on their wedding night she flees from him when a gang of thieves (Jemmy and cohorts) appear once more.
+A banker marries Moll but on their wedding night, she flees from him when a gang of thieves (Jemmy and cohorts) reappear.
 She chases after Jemmy, eventually ending up in a town and beginning her life of thievery.
 Moll ends up in jail and finds Jemmy there as well.
 Their executions are at hand when the banker, finding her there, dies of a sudden heart attack from surprise.
-As the banker's only inheritor and now a wealthy widow, Moll buys "freedom" (in the form of transportation) for herself, her true love, and her friends, and she and Jemmy have a shipboard wedding on their way to America.
+As the banker's only inheritor and now a wealthy widow, Moll buys "freedom" (in the form of transportation) for herself, her true love, and her friends.
+She and Jemmy then have a shipboard wedding on their way to America.